 eCommerce Head Market is the Right Term Instead of Domestic Market

 You might hear often saying Shopify is for the domestic markets.
 In fact, not less of brands and merchants start selling products online using Shopify.
-Shopify is an easy-to-use SaaS eCommerce store building platform.
+Shopify is an easy-to-use SaaS eCommerce store-building platform.
 It has five plans for you to select depending on your business needs.
-Normally brands and merchants would select the advanced plant US$79.
+Normally brands and merchants would select the advanced plant for US$79.
 From a marketing and finance perspective, it’s not pricey, and also is a flat or fixed cost.
 Particularly it’s suitable for primary or head markets the business aims to develop, grow and scale up from a finance point of view.

 It’s totally feasible to use Shopify no matter if you are doing online business in your country (domestic market) or some foreign countries (cross-border markets).
-So the right term to describe your eCommerce business primary markets is using the head market.
+So the right term to describe your eCommerce business’s primary markets is using the head market.

 Why does it matter?
 It’s because Shopify is totally fine for you to sell cross-border markets and it’s a key mindset you can clearly compare the longtail market concept in a moment.

 In a way, it’s a very powerful and easy-to-use platform.
 For example, a Chinese brand can use Shopify to sell and ship to the USA.
 And if you are running Amazon USA and using FBA, Shopify can integrate with Amazon FBA and automate the Shopify order feed to FBA to fulfill.
 So if you say Shopify is just for domestic markets, it sounds incorrect.
-So head markets means it can include domestics and cross-border eCommerce markets you are primarily focusing on.
+So head markets mean it can include domestics and cross-border eCommerce markets you are primarily focusing on.
 This is the right term.

-As Shopify account creation will determine your account country nature, location, product catalogue and payout currency, you can create one Shopify account for the domestic market and one Shopify account for the USA market.
+As Shopify account creation will determine your account country nature, location, product catalog, and payout currency, you can create one Shopify account for the domestic market and one Shopify account for the USA market.
 Meanwhile, this account creation and payout structure for each country is the bottleneck of Shopify in cross-border eCommerce, and I would elaborate more in a moment.

 Why longtail Markets of Cross-border eCommerce Strategy Is Important